Oak, Missouri

-Oak is an unincorporated community in west-central DeKalb County, in the U.S. state of Missouri.
+Oak is an extinct hamlet in west-central DeKalb County, in the U.S. state of Missouri.

 The community is on Missouri routes 31 and 6 8.5 miles west of Maysville and five miles north of Clarksdale.

 History

 A post office called Oak was established in 1894, and remained in operation until 1906.
-The community most likely was named for the oaks at the original town site.
+The community most likely was named for oak trees at the town site.

+Demographics

+Oak was incorporated during the 1930 US census.
+Its population then was 16.